EU Law and Regulatory Spaces : Essays in Honour of Leigh Hancher

 Part I: Cross-Cutting Themes on EU Law: Contested Regulatory Spaces

-1. Regulatory Space and 21st Century Dynamics, Pierre Larouche (Montreal University, Canada)
+1. Regulatory Space and Twenty-first-Century Dynamics, Pierre Larouche (Montreal University, Canada)

-2. Shared Regulatory Space to Advance the Internal Market: The Evolution of the EU Standardization Approach, Panagiotis Delimatsis (Tilburg University, the Netherlands)
+2. A Shared Regulatory Space to Advance the EU Internal Market: The Evolution of the European Standardisation System, Panagiotis Delimatsis (Tilburg University, the Netherlands)

 3. The Dark Side of the Internal Market, Sacha Prechal (Court of Justice of the European Union, Luxembourg)